15 Perfect Dogs for Apartment Dwellers

 12. Bedlington Terrier

-Hypoallergenic and unique-looking.
-They’ve got energy, so daily walks are important, but they don’t need a yard.
+Hypoallergenic and unmistakably unique-looking.
+They've got energy, so daily walks matter — but they don't need a yard.

 13. Affenpinscher

-Small and scrappy with a funny little face.
-Minimal shedding and barking — a great fit for city life.
+Small and scrappy with a comically expressive face.
+Minimal shedding and barking make them a great city fit.

 14. Italian Greyhound

-Like a miniature Greyhound.
-Delicate but sweet, and they love to snuggle under blankets.
-Definitely a lap dog when indoors.
+A miniature version of the Greyhound.
+Delicate but sweet, and they love burrowing under blankets — a true indoor lap dog.

 15. German Spitz

-Often confused with the Pomeranian, but a bit calmer and less yappy.
-Fluffy and alert, but manageable with training.
+Often mistaken for a Pomeranian, but calmer and less yappy.
+Fluffy and alert, and very manageable with a little training.

 What If Your Dog Isn't a “Perfect” Apartment Dog?